nhoomtham/ananda-user-role-visibility/readme.md

 #### Configurations

-Open the `application.properties` file and set your own configurations.
+Open the `application.properties` file and set your own configurations. and specific environment profile with `application-${profile}.properties`

 #### Prerequisites